aldavigdis/dockpress/readme.md

 no WordPress installation is found (the entrypoint script checks for `index.php`), a new version of the WordPress Core is fetched and installed.

+This is based on `wp-config-sample.php`, so that one needs to be in there for the installation to work.

 ### Force WordPress configuration

 DockPress's WordPress configuration script will not run (for the most part) if